Mahdi-Hasan/Mahdi-Hasan/README.md

 - 🔭 Currently working in <a href="https://www.vivasoftltd.com/" target="blank">Vivasoft Limited</a>

-- 🌱 Experienced in Solving your business problem for around 3 years.
+- 🌱 Experienced in Solving your business problem for around **3 years**.

-- 🤝 Eager to take on contributions and freelance assignments.
+- 🤝 Eager to take on any sort of contributions and freelance assignments.

-- 🍉 Currently learning to create highly scalable applications for your business using modern approaches like Domain-Driven Design and Microservices.
+- 🍉 Currently learning to create highly scalable applications for your business using modern approaches like **Domain-Driven Design & Microservices**.

 - 📝 Regularly share my learnings on my [linkedin](https://www.linkedin.com/in/mehedihasansust/)